wgurecky/bipymc/readme.md

 About
 ======

-Bayesian Inference for PYthon using Marcov Chain Monte Carlo (BiPyMc)
+Bayesian Inference for PYthon using Markov Chain Monte Carlo (BiPyMc)

 BiPyMc contains short example implementations of common Markov chain Monte Carlo routines.
 This package is intended for educational use only.